mlflow/mlflow/docs/source/tracking/artifacts-stores.rst

 Artifact Stores
 ===============

-The artifact store is a core component in `MLflow Tracking <../index.html>`_ where MLflow stores (typicaly large) arifacts for each run such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
+The artifact store is a core component in `MLflow Tracking <../index.html>`_ where MLflow stores (typically large) arifacts for each run such as model weights (e.g. a pickled scikit-learn model), images (e.g. PNGs), model and data files (e.g. `Parquet <https://parquet.apache.org/>`_ file).
 Note that metadata like parameters, metrics, and tags are stored in a `backend store <backend-stores.html>`_ (e.g., PostGres, MySQL, or MSSQL Database), the other component of the MLflow Tracking.